Carson Hocevar: NASCAR Craftsman Truck Series

 Hocevar made his NASCAR Gander Outdoors Truck Series debut in the 2019 Eldora Dirt Derby driving the No. 3 Chevrolet Silverado for Jordan Anderson Racing.
 He qualified for the main event by finishing third in the third qualifying race.
 He returned to the series in November at the Lucas Oil 150, driving a No. 56 for JAR in a partnership with Hill Motorsports.

 On December 20, 2019, Hocevar joined Niece Motorsports for a nine-race schedule in 2020.

 On September 24, 2020, Hocevar and Niece announced a full-season schedule in 2021.
-During the season, Hocevar would have a very successful rookie season nearly winning multiple races.
+During the season, Hocevar would have a very successful rookie season, nearly winning multiple races.
 He finished second at Charlotte and fourth at Las Vegas.
-He re-signed with Niece in 2022 and led the most laps of the Spring Vegas race until he was turned with 36 to go.
+He re-signed with Niece in 2022.

 On June 4, 2022, Hocevar broke his right tibia at the ankle during the final lap of the Gateway race when his truck was T-boned by Tyler Hill.
 He underwent surgery prior to the Sonoma race.
 Hocevar took the pole position before wrecking in turn 10.
 On lap eleven, he was relieved by Daniel Suárez, who took the No. 42 to a sixth-place finish.

-Hocevar started the 2023 season with a twelfth place finish at Daytona.
+Hocevar started the 2023 season with a twelfth-place finish at Daytona.
 He scored his first career win at Texas in double-overtime after race leader Nick Sanchez made contact with Zane Smith on the final lap and Hocevar unintentionally spun Sanchez from behind.
 Hocevar also scored wins at Nashville and Richmond.
 He won at Homestead to make the Championship 4.
 During the race, he spun out Corey Heim, which also collected Stewart Friesen.
 After that, Heim retaliated on Hocevar so he finished 29th.
-After Heim slammed him on the turn 4 wall in retaliation for spinning him earlier in the race; he also finished fourth in the final points standings.
+After Heim slammed him on the turn 4 wall in retaliation for spinning him earlier in the race, he also finished fourth in the final points standings.
 After NASCAR penalized Heim 25 driver points for intentionally wrecking him, Hocevar was credited with a third-place points finish.

 On April 18, 2025, it was announced that Hocevar would drive part-time for Spire Motorsports in their No. 7 truck in four races.
-In his second start with Spire, he would earn his fifth-career win at Kansas.
+In his second start with Spire, he would earn his fifth career win at Kansas.

+On January 29, 2026, it was announced that Hocevar would run the season opening race at Daytona, running the No. 77 truck for Spire.
+He won his sixth career race at Texas.